pymupdf/PyMuPDF/docs/shape.rst

       :arg point_like point: one of the two end points of the pie's arc segment.
 The other one is calculated from the *angle*.

       :arg float angle: the angle of the sector in degrees.
 Used to calculate the other end point of the arc.
-Depending on its sign, the arc is drawn anti-clockwise (postive) or clockwise.
+Depending on its sign, the arc is drawn anti-clockwise (positive) or clockwise.

       :arg bool fullSector: whether to draw connecting lines from the ends of the arc to the circle center.
 If a fill color is specified, the full "pie" is colored, otherwise just the sector.